-A lack of employer supervision.
+A lack of employer supervision

 - A potential loss of productivity due to distractions

-- Security of company information
+- -Security of company information

-- Lack of "face time" with others
+- -Lack of "face time" with others

 - Difficulty holding meetings

-- Safety and legal issues
+- -Safety and legal issues

-Spending most of the day attending to personal matters and not getting much work done.
+- Spending most of the day attending to personal matters and don't get much work done.

-Employees who don't know when to "turn it off" and end up frequently working overtime.
+- Employees who don't know when to "turn it off" and end up working overtime frequently.